cadencelabs/m2-fullstack-developer-test/README.md

 Once you have the API key you will be able to utilize the API to retrieve the data mentioned in this assignment.

 ## Backend
+### Part 1
-Create a console script that will do the following
+Create a Magento CLI script that will do the following:

 1. Use the **Get Popular** endpoint (https://developers.themoviedb.org/3/movies/get-popular-movies) to fetch the most popular movies from the first page of the endpoint and create a Magento 2 product for each movie in the API response.
 You should map the following attributes returned from the endpoint to these magento product attributes:
    - id -> sku
    - title -> name
    - overview -> description

 2. Using the id from the previous endpoint make a call to the Get Details endpoint (https://developers.themoviedb.org/3/movies/get-movie-details) to fetch the following information and map it to the corresponding product attributes:
    - genre -> genre | comma separated list of genre names
    - release_date -> year | you will need to parse out the year from the release date and store just the year
    - vote_average -> vote_average

 3. Make another call to Get Credits endpoint (https://developers.themoviedb.org/3/movies/get-movie-credits) to fetch the cast and crew information and map the returns information using the following instructions:

-   - Loop through all the cast and create a comma-separated list of actor `name` and save that to the `actors` product attribute
+   - Loop through all the cast and create a comma-separated list of actor `name` and save that to the `actors` product attribute.
    - Loop through all the crew entries and only save the following information:
      - if crew.job === "Producer"
-       - save as `producer` - if more than one it should be saved as a comma-separated list
+       - Save as `producer` - if more than one it should be saved as a comma-separated list.
      - if crew.job === "Director"
-       - save as `director` - if more than one it should be saved as a comma-separated list
+       - Save as `director` - if more than one it should be saved as a comma-separated list.

 4. All products should be created with the following additional configuration:
    - product_type: virtual product
    - qty: 100
    - price: $5.99